JL Memorial Educational Bursaries

 Bursary funds may be used for costs directly related to education and learning, including:

-Equipment purchases required for educational or training purposes
+Equipment required for approved educational or training purposes.

 Application Requirements